bookofproofs/bookofproofs.github.io/_sources/history/19th-century/padoa.md

 * Padoa was also a well-respected contributor of papers on the teaching of elementary mathematics and on mathematical education.
 * Padoa was invited by Guido Castelnuovo to participate in the International Commission on Mathematical Instruction founded at the International Congress of Mathematicians at Rome in 1908.
 * In 1934 Padoa was awarded the mathematics prize of the Accademia dei Lincei and in the following year he was presented with a prize by the Royal Academy of Italy.
-* Finally we note that Padoa married Elisabetta Padoa (born at Bologna on 30 August 1870), the daughter of Felice Padoa and Ginevra Vivanti: they had three children, Baldo (born at Turin on 13 December 1893), Gino (born at Pinerolo on 8 February 1898) and Giovanna (born at Bologna on 14 October 1901).
-* Padoa was a man of broad cultural interests including art, poetry and politics.

 Born 14 October 1868, Venice, Italy.
 Died 25 November 1937, Genoa, Italy.